airavata-courses/DCoders/weather_ui/README.md

 This is the Front end of our application, which has been written in ReactJS framework.
-In order to run the project, please run the following command after navigating to the weather_ui folder:
+In order to run the project, please run the following commands after navigating to the weather_ui folder:

+### npm install

 ### npm start